redfin/react-server/docs/guides/react-server-cli.md

 is incompatible with --hot.

 Defaults to **false** in development mode and **true** in production.

+#### --compile-on-startup
+Tells `react-server` to compile the client code during the startup procedure.
+In many cases, such as in production, the code has already been compiled and the server shouldn't take the time to compile it again.
+This option is incompatible with --hot and will be ignored if hot is `true`.

+Defaults to **true**.

 #### --js-url
 A URL base for the pre-compiled client JavaScript; usually this is a base URL